DetailMaster: Can Your Text-to-Image Model Handle Long Prompts?: Mitigating the Impact of Inherent LLM Biases via Auxiliary Techniques

 Next, we investigate the consequences of omitting image cropping during the Character Attribute Extraction stage.
 Specifically, we employ Gemini-2.5-Flash \citep{gemini2.5} to evaluate the accuracy of each generated annotation.
 While the accuracy remains relatively stable, we observe a 15.1\% reduction in the number of extracted attributes.
 This demonstrates that our image cropping is crucial for enabling the MLLM to perform a more comprehensive and detailed analysis.

-\paragraph{Impact of MLLM choice on data generation.} As previously mentioned, Qwen2.5-VL-Instruct shows relatively strict inference behavior, which our new experiment further confirms.
+\paragraph{Impact of MLLM choice on data generation.} As previously mentioned, Qwen2.5-VL-Instruct shows relatively strict inference behavior, which our new experiment further provides evidence.
 We replicate the Character Attribute Extraction pipeline using InternVL3-9B \citep{internvl3} and evaluate the resulting annotations with Gemini-2.5-Flash.
 The results indicate a 3.4\% decrease in accuracy.
 Moreover, due to format errors in InternVL3-9B's outputs (e.g., failure to adhere to list format), the quantity of generated attributes decreases by 24.5\%.

 In conclusion, this section has rigorously addressed the critical issue of LLM-induced bias within our pipeline.
-Through a series of targeted experiments, we have demonstrated conclusively that our suite of auxiliary techniques is indispensable for achieving high data quality.
+Through a series of targeted experiments, we have demonstrated conclusively that our auxiliary techniques is indispensable for achieving high data quality.
 These methods not only rectify potential inaccuracies but also enrich the detail of our generated data.
-The performance degradation observed when substituting our carefully selected MLLM further underscores the efficacy of our overall approach.
-Therefore, we assert with confidence that our pipeline is robust against LLM-specific biases, establishing the {\ours} dataset as a reliable and impartial resource for the community.
+Therefore, our pipeline is robust against LLM-specific biases, establishing the {\ours} dataset as a reliable and impartial resource for the community.
+Additionally, the performance degradation observed when substituting our carefully selected MLLM further underscores the validity of our model selection.